 Maybe you’re a longtime Farm Animal Days expert.
 Maybe you’ve already picked your date and registered online (though you don’t have to register in order to attend), and all that’s left is to decide whether you’ll try roping a cow right away, or go straight for the free Howling Cow ice cream.

 - Where do you go and when?
-This year’s Farm Animal Days is from Wednesday, March 29, through Friday, March 31, 9 a.m.-2 p.m., in the Beef Educational Unit located at 4505 Mid Pines Road.
-That’s rain or shine.
+This year’s Farm Animal Days is from Wednesday, April 24, through Friday, April 26, 9 a.m.-2 p.m., in the Beef Educational Unit located at 4505 Mid Pines Road.
+In the event of inclement weather, we will follow the lead of Wake County Public Schools.
+We will need to cancel if there is a significant rain.

 - How much will you pay?
 Trick question: as always, the event is free.